SUDHARSANM29/Enterprise_Data_Science_2020_Sudharsan_Mukundan_415774/README.md

 ==============================

 Enterprise Data Science 2020_COVID19
-This project uses the data from John Hopkins data repo to visualise the covid spread on a dashboard developed usin dash and plotly.
-It also provides an interactive environment to adjust the SIR curve for the COVID spread.
+This project uses the data from John Hopkins data repo to visualise the covid spread on a dashboard developed using dash and plotly.
+It also provides an interactive environment to adjust the SIR curve for the COVID spread and predict the infection an recovery rates.

 Project Organization
 ------------